Should you buy the OnePlus Watch or Galaxy Watch Active 2?

 The Galaxy Watch Active 2 is equipped with a more accurate LED-based heart-rate monitor.

 Samsung states that the Galaxy Watch Active 2 is equipped with a more accurate LED-based heart-rate monitor, an advanced accelerometer, and improved GPS accuracy.
-These are just a few reasons that it's one of the best smartwatches for fitness.
+These are just a few reasons it's one of the best smartwatches for fitness.
+It runs on Tizen OS, so you'll have an all-around smooth experience.
+It may not be a Wear OS watch like the new Galaxy Watch 4, but it's still very efficient.

-You'll find some other useful features on the Samsung Galaxy Watch Active 2.
-For example, it has an electrocardiogram (ECG) sensor, which can detect irregular heartbeats that may be a sign of a more serious condition.
-It can also provide blood pressure readings after completing the one-time calibration with a cuff-based blood pressure monitor.
+You'll find other useful features on the Samsung Galaxy Watch Active 2.
+For example, it has an electrocardiogram (ECG) sensor, which can detect irregular heartbeats that may signify a more serious condition.
+After completing the one-time calibration with a cuff-based blood pressure monitor, it can also provide blood pressure readings.

-We'd be remiss not to mention the Running Analysis feature, which is designed to help you become a better runner.
+We'd be remiss not to mention the Running Analysis feature, designed to help you become a better runner.
 You'll also be able to work on improving your form.
 The Watch Active 2 can measure VO2 max, which indicates the maximum amount of oxygen you can use during intense activity.
 This is instrumental in determining your fitness and performance capacity while helping you increase your endurance.

+It's not the newest model in the Galaxy Watch lineup, but the Active 2 still has plenty to offer.
+More importantly, Samsung is still committed to providing essential updates to this watch.
+The most recent update brings some of the Galaxy Watch 4 features over to the Active 2.
+For example, users will now have access to advanced fall detection, which will send an SOS notification to your pre-selected contacts if a fall is detected.

+If you're someone who enjoys customizing your wearable, you'll appreciate that this update also brings new watch faces to the mix.
+Additionally, a new Group Challenge feature lets users add their friends and family members to a Challenge.
+You can either come together as a team or compete against one another.

 OnePlus Watch vs. Samsung Galaxy Watch Active 2: Which should you buy?

 When the time comes to choose between the two, you'll want to consider a few key factors.
-While cost is often one of the main concerns, the Samsung Galaxy Watch Active 2 isn't wildly more expensive than the OnePlus Watch.
+Cost is often one of the main concerns.
+The Samsung Galaxy Watch Active 2 is a bit more expensive than the OnePlus Watch, so that's something to think about.
 The primary selling point of the OnePlus Watch is its stellar battery life.
-If you don't want to be bothered with frequent charging, this might be the right choice for you.
-Just remember that you're not getting the full smartwatch experience due to RTOS.
+If you don't want to be bothered with frequent charging, this might be the right option for you.
+Just remember that you're not getting the full smartwatch experience due to RTOS and the lack of app support.

-If you don't mind spending a bit of extra money and you're not bothered by more frequent charging, the Samsung Galaxy Watch Active 2 is a far better option.
-The OnePlus Watch may have copied the design, but it doesn't measure up to the real thing.
-In addition to a robust health and fitness tracking suite, you also get optional LTE connectivity, mobile payments, app support, and more.
-You can rest assured that you'll enjoy the full smartwatch experience with the Galaxy Watch Active 2.
+If you don't mind spending a bit of extra money for the full smartwatch experience, the Galaxy Watch Active 2 is the better pick.
+The only major drawback is more frequent charging, which some users may be able to live with.
+The OnePlus Watch may have copied the Active 2's design, but it doesn't measure up to the real thing.
+In addition to a robust health and fitness tracking suite, you also get optional LTE connectivity, NFC payments, app support, and more.

 Full smartwatch experience